 The Breast and Ovarian Cancer Specimen Bank

 The Breast and Ovarian Cancer Specimen Bank serves as a vital resource to discover and validate new biomarkers (characteristics) for early detection, prediction of disease course and outcome, treatment response and risk of relapse in breast and/or ovarian cancer.
 Unfortunately, current methods of early detection are not effective until a tumor cell mass has formed, which may be years after the initial onset of the disease.
-The Breast and Ovarian Cancer Specimen Bank, established by Annette Lee, PhD, and Iuliana Shapira, MD, collects blood and tissue samples from women who have or are suspected to have either type of cancer.
+The Breast and Ovarian Cancer Specimen Bank, collects blood and tissue samples from women who have or are suspected to have either type of cancer.
 Efforts to simultaneously study both breast and ovarian cancer are unique and place us at the forefront of cancer research.
 To date, several hundred people have contributed to the specimen bank.
 Preliminary results of this study have been presented at several national and international meetings.

 Cancer Control Program